biblio.bib

 }

-AUTHOR = {Laurent Hubert and Nicolas Barré and
+author = {Laurent Hubert and Nicolas Barré and

 Frédéric Besson and Delphine Demange and Thomas